The Blue Bird Circle Clinic and Research

 Developmental Neurogentics Laboratory

-The Blue Bird Circle Developmental Neurogentics Laboratory at Baylor College of Medicine
+The Blue Bird Circle Developmental Neurogenetics Laboratory at Baylor College of Medicine

-The researchers at The Blue Bird Circle Developmental Neurogenetics Laboratory have made critical breakthroughs in epilepsy, including the identification of over ten genes related to common childhood seizures, and developing new strategies for the detection and prevention of seizure-induced damage in the brain.
+The researchers at The Blue Bird Circle Developmental Neurogenetics Laboratory have made critical breakthroughs in epilepsy, including the identification of over forty genes related to common childhood seizures.
+A major focus is on developing new strategies for the early detection and prevention of seizure-induced damage in the brain caused by rare catastrophic epilepsies, brain tumors, and Alzheimer’s dementia.

 In the late 1990s, the Laboratory created a national family research partnership program to discover families with epilepsy.
+In the last decade, it directed a major project with the Baylor Human Genome Sequencing Center to explore the role of ion channel genes.
 The Laboratory works to discover the genes and mechanisms underlying childhood epilepsies in order to improve the lives of children by developing more accurate ways of diagnosing and treating childhood neurological problems at the earliest possible stage.

-The Laboratory is continuing to expand its basic research program with the development of a state-of-the-art molecular facility.
-It has received numerous international leadership and training awards and actively collaborates with many biomedical research centers throughout the world.
+The Laboratory continues to expand its basic research program with the development of a state-of-the-art molecular and imaging facility.
+It has received numerous international leadership, scientific, and training awards and actively collaborates with many biomedical research centers throughout the world.

 The Blue Bird Circle Rett Center at Baylor College of Medicine